MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-peercaching-and-help.md

 ---
 title: bitsadmin peercaching and help
-description: Reference topic for **bitsadmin peercaching** and **help**, which displays the command-line usage for the /peercaching switches. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for **bitsadmin peercaching** and **help**, which displays the command-line usage for the /peercaching switches. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article